serdar-acir/Tutorials/docs/index.md

-The job flags are used with SBATCH command.
-The syntax for the SLURM directive in a script is  "#SBATCH <flag>".
-Some of the flags are used with the srun and salloc commands, as well for interactive jobs.
+The job flags are used with `SBATCH` command.
+The syntax for the SLURM directive in a script is  `#SBATCH`.
+Some of the flags are used with the `srun` and `salloc` commands, as well for interactive jobs.